grconnor/upsell_cient/README.md

 ## To do:

 - Commented out code in products module.
-- Color of NavBar
+- Color of NavBar.
--
+- Signup now link not refreshing.

 # Getting Started with Create React App